- The wider security situation

 A. Criminality and conflict

-- Can you quickly access the contact details of the diplomatic missions responsible for you?
+- Do you have the contact details of the diplomatic missions responsible for you at hand?
 What about your transit countries?

 - Have you read up on the emergency situations in which Germany’s diplomatic missions will support you?